 Because of these timing differences, there may be a delay in when the forbearance data is apparent versus the delinquency data.
 Using the timing examples above, the same Mortgage disclosed as delinquent in June will not reflect the corresponding forbearance information until July.

 As announced in Guide Bulletin 2020-12, starting May 1, Freddie Mac began purchasing new loans that entered forbearance – as a result of Borrower hardship caused by COVID-19 – after origination and prior to our purchase.

 This is a temporary measure to support the market and is not meant as a change to our long-standing definition of what constitutes an investment quality mortgage.
-These temporary requirements, extended in Guide Bulletin 2020-17, are effective for Mortgages with Note Dates on or after February 1, 2020 and on or before May 31, 2020.
+These temporary requirements, extended several times, most recently in Guide Bulletin 2020-44, are effective for Mortgages with Note Dates on or after February 1, 2020 and on or before Decemeber 31, 2020.
 Additionally:

 As announced in Guide Bulletin 2020-12, starting May 1, Freddie Mac began purchasing new loans that entered forbearance – as a result of Borrower hardship caused by COVID-19 – after origination and prior to our purchase.

 Loans that settle during the periods specified in the Bulletin may be pooled into Freddie Mac mortgage-backed securities, including TBA-eligible UMBS, following our normal pooling practices, with these temporary exceptions.